 Although not the most common cockatoo pets, they perform tricks and silly dances.
-Because of their high energy levels, they need plenty of out-of-cage exercise.
+Due to their high energy levels, they need lots of out-of-cage play and exercise.

-The Goffin’s cockatoo is one of the species’ smaller birds, costing an average of $1,000 to $2,000.
+The Goffin’s cockatoo is among the species’ smaller birds, costing an average of $1,000 to $2,000.
 They’re predominantly white with a light salmon-colored hue around the eyes and beak.

 Lesser Sulphur-Crested Cockatoo

-They’re relatively small, docile cockatoos, but they can be loud as they attempt to mimic human speech.
+They’re relatively small, docile cockatoos but can be loud as they attempt to mimic human speech.
 For that reason, they’re not suited to apartments.

-Mature male cockatoos are known for being unpredictable biters, but both males and females enjoy cuddling with their owners.
-They’re not prone to many health conditions.
-Expect to find one for around $1,500.
+Mature male cockatoos are unpredictable biters, but males and females enjoy cuddling with their owners.
+They’re not prone to many health conditions, so expect to pay around $1,500.

 Major Mitchell’s Cockatoo

-Major Mitchell’s cockatoos are relatively rare, which is why they’re more expensive, with an average price tag of $5,000 to $6,500.
+Major Mitchell’s cockatoos are uncommon, so they’re more expensive, with an average price tag of $5,000 to $6,500.
 Some can fetch as much as $10,000, but only if they have distinctive features.